VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

     JoinLayer(NAME_DEF_LAYER , "progressbar" , 0 , 0);
 #endif

-    /* 设置“沙漏”鼠标，以表示系统正忙 */
     /* Set “sandglass” mouse to indicate the system is busy */ hOldCursor = SetDefaultCursor (GetSystemCursor (IDC_WAIT));

-    /* 创建进度条窗口，指定进度条控件的标识符和范围值 */
     /* Create the progressbar window, and specify the
      * identifier and range of the progress bar control */ hwnd = createProgressWin (HWND_DESKTOP, "进度条", "正在计算，请稍候...", 100, 2000);